sachua/sachua.github.io/backup/Lightweight Kubernetes using Docker Compose.md

 Local development on Kubernetes can be a hassle since the resources required to run a full Kubernetes cluster can be quite heavy.

-Today, we will explore running a single node Kubernetes cluster for your local development needs using Docker Compose.
+In this post, we will explore running a single node Kubernetes cluster for your local development needs using Docker Compose.

 ## Kubernetes Distribution